0xPsyop/Octagon-Oracle/README.md

 ## Overview

-This repository contains code for predicting the outcomes of UFC fights using machine learning techniques.
 The dataset used is `ufc_fights.csv`, which includes various features related to fighters, fight statistics, and betting odds.
 The goal is to predict the winner of a fight (Red or Blue) based on these features.

 ## How to Use